sak1sham/DataStream/config/README.md

 ## 4. Partition Columns formats

 'int' or 'str' (Default) or 'datetime' or datetime formats (Refer Notes 2) like "%Y-%m-%dT%H:%M:%S.%fZ", or list of formats for different columns.

+## 5. Data Dumping

+True or False.
+If set to true, it adds a column 'migration_snapshot_date' to data, which stores the datetime of migration.
+Without updation checks, it simply dumps the data into destination.
+If set to true, one can also partition data based on 'migration_snapshot_date'.